Spirituality and Places of Worship in Malaysia

 A vibrant and diverse community, with services often held in English and sometimes in French in Kuala Lumpur.

-The impact of spirituality on your daily life
+How spirituality shapes your daily life

 The rhythm of the city